-Delhi's top attractions are dominated by ancient monuments, mosques and forts.
-No doubt, they're mesmerizing, must-visit places.
-But what next, after you've seen them?
-These things to do in Delhi will give you a very different and unique experience of the city!
+Delhi's top attractions are dominated by ancient monuments, mosques, and forts.
+No doubt, places like Qutub Minar and India Gate are mesmerizing, must-visit places.
+But once you've seen the tried-and-true in India's capital city, what's next?
+Here are some offbeat things to do in Delhi!

-Khari Baoli Road, next to Fatehpuri Masjid at the western end of Chandni Chowk in Old Delhi, is home to the biggest wholesale spice market in Asia.
-Spices are what connected India to the West, and it's been in business since the 17th century!
+Khari Baoli Road, next to Fatehpuri Masjid at the western end of Chandni Chowk in Old Delhi, is home to the largest wholesale spice market in Asia.
+Spices connected India to the West, and the market at Khari Baoli Road has been in business since the 17th century!
 However, Gadodia Market (which is on the south side of Khari Baoli and is where many of the spice shops are) was built in the 1920s by a wealthy local merchant.
 You'll get to see huge sacks of spices being transported and sold.

-As fascinating as it is, the spice market is also super congested and you're likely to feel overwhelmed trying to navigate through its interior alleyways by yourself.
-If you think the mayhem could be a concern, it's a good idea to see the market on a tour such as this Old Delhi Spice Market and Sikh Temple Group Tour.
+As fascinating as it is, the spice market is also super congested, and you're likely to feel overwhelmed trying to navigate through its interior alleyways by yourself.
+If you think the mayhem could be a concern, it's a good idea to see the market on this Old Delhi Spice Market and Sikh Temple Group Tour.
 Do note that the market is closed on Sundays.

 Marvel Over the Painted Houses at Naughara